 So rather than serving snack foods, or spending hours buying, reading labels, or trying to find a healthy snack food that is sugar free, try making yourself or your child a mini meal when they’re hungry.
 Here are some ideas from my family’s repertoire:

 - Dinner leftovers from the night before – a bowl of soup is especially satisfying at 4 p.m.

 - A huge salad with veggies, some protein (meat, cheese, nuts, etc.), tart apples, and a tangy, rich homemade dressing.
 I like this one from Well Fed author, Melissa Joulwan.
-My kids LOVE this dressing.
+I LOVE this dressing.
 I quadruple the recipe as it goes so fast in our house.

 - Veggies and homemade ranch dip (I make this dairy free ranch with coconut cream here)

 - If you or your children can handle grains, try toast (made on sprouted, grainless bread) with almond butter or unsweetened peanut butter

 - A cheese and salami plate (we like the Applegate farms brand that is nitrate free)

 - Nitrate free bacon and a fried egg (We eat a lot of bacon at our house.)